neekeshpanchal/pneumonia-prediction/README.md

 # pneumonia-prediction
  Pneumonia Detection app: Upload X-ray, predict normal/pneumonia using pre-trained model, display result.
 Quick, accurate tool for healthcare diagnosis.

 The Pneumonia Detection application is a GUI-based tool that uses a pre-trained deep learning model to predict whether a given X-ray image belongs to a regular patient or a patient with pneumonia.
-Users can upload an X-ray image through the interface, and the model processes the image using image preprocessing techniques.
-The processed image is then passed to the pre-trained model, which predicts the class probabilities (normal or pneumonia).
-The application displays the prediction result and the image on the GUI, making it easy for healthcare professionals to quickly assess X-ray images for potential pneumonia cases.

 1. User uploads an X-ray image through the GUI interface.